-Spirit of Texas Bancshares, Inc. (the “Company”) is a bank holding company headquartered in Conroe, Texas that provides, through its bank subsidiary, a variety of financial services to individuals and corporate customers in Texas, which are primarily agricultural, light industrial and commercial areas.
+Spirit of Texas Bancshares, Inc. (“Spirit,” “STXB” or the “Company”) is a bank holding company headquartered in Conroe, Texas that provides, through its bank subsidiary, Spirit of Texas Bank, SSB (the “Bank”), a variety of financial services to individuals and corporate customers located largely in the State of Texas, and which customers are primarily involved in agricultural, light industrial and commercial arenas.

 Risks and Uncertainties